 The first three semesters of the M.D. program present an integrated core of sciences basic to the study of medicine.
 They also introduce students to the foundations of clinical practice.

-Course work includes human anatomy, foundations of cellular life, a three-course series on clinical and professional skills, a three-course series on medicine and society, and a five-course series on multisystem mechanisms of health and disease.
+Course work includes human anatomy, foundations of cellular life, clinical and professional skills (a three-course series), medicine and society (a three-course series), and mechanisms of health and disease (a five-course series).
 Each of these courses is described below.

 Some elective courses are available to students during the first and second years, normally for 1 or 2 s.h. of credit.
 Topics include areas not specifically covered in the regular curriculum and areas related to medical practice and the role of the physician.
 Courses vary from year to year, but typical subject areas are global health issues, U.S. health care systems, and community health outreach.